Funding Opportunities from other Organisations

 Requirements and probability of success

-- Good grades in school and university are important, but you can also gain a scholarship without having perfect grades.
+• Good grades in school and higher education are important, but you can also gain a scholarship without having perfect grades.
 Many organisations additionally want their applicants to be civically engaged.

 Selection and application procedures

 Every scholarship provider is free to implement its own selection and application procedures.
-The traditional route begins with a written application.
-Application documents should include a cover letter with your CV, certificates, and assessments from teachers or professors.
-If your application is successful, in the second phase you will be invited to an interview or an evaluation round with other applicants.
+Most often, you will be asked to upload your application documents including a cover letter with your CV, certificates, and assessments from teachers or professors to the application platform.
+If your application is accepted for the selection process, in the second phase you will be invited to an interview or an evaluation round with other applicants.
 Large "" have a more complex selection procedure than smaller foundations; it can include workshops, presentations and discussion groups.